Ten stages of genocide: Analysis

 Other genocide scholars have focused on the cultural and political conditions that lead to genocides.
 Sociologist Helen Fein showed that pre-existing antisemitism was correlated with the percentage of Jews who were killed in European countries during the Holocaust.
-Political scientists such as Dr. Barbara Harff have identified political characteristics of states that statistically correlate with risk of genocide: prior genocides with impunity, political upheaval, exclusionary ideology, autocracy, closed borders, and massive violations of human rights.
+Political scientists such as Dr. Barbara Harff identified political characteristics of states that statistically correlate with risk of genocide: prior genocides with impunity, political upheaval, exclusionary ideology, autocracy, closed borders, and massive violations of human rights.

 Stanton's model places the risk factors in Harff's analysis into a processual structure.
 For instance: